franciscolopezv/architecture_modernization/01-strategy/vision.md

 - Frequent incidents and long recovery times

 **Approach:**
-- Start with [prerequisites.md](prerequisites) to ensure organizational readiness
+- Start with [prerequisites](prerequisites) to ensure organizational readiness
-- Use [maturity-model.md](maturity-model) to assess current state
+- Use [maturity model](maturity-model) to assess current state
 - Typical timeline: 12-36 months

 ### Building New Systems